perriera/cpp_starter/README.md

 	cd build
 	make
 	cd ..

 This will re-create the project now with all references to cpp_starter changed to <your_project_name>.
 To test this do  the following:

 	build/run-unittests-<your_project_name>

+**Recommended**: The project now has been successfully created in git already.
+So add your first github tag:

+	git tag -a v0.2.0 -m "Renamed cpp_starter to: <project_name>"
+	git push origin v0.2.0

 ## Changelog.md
 When you go to make changes to your changelog.md you should maintain the version number of your project using 'include/version.hpp'.
 For example, in your version.hpp will look something similiar to the following but all referenced to CPP_STARTER will be changed to <YOUR_PROJECT_NAME>